OritLeshem/playdog-project3/README.md

 Credits:
 * Logo - Image by OpenClipart-Vectors from Pixabay
 * Image by Free-Photos from Pixabay
 * Image by Katrin B. from Pixabay
+* Image by Péter Göblyös from Pixabay